Actuarial-Control-Cycle-T1-2024/group-page-showcase-control-cycle-consulting/README.md

 **8 Final Recommendation**

 Implementing the Cardio Improvement App and the Cancer Prevention Pack is recommended for SuperLife’s ability to incentivise healthier behaviours and reduce expected mortality.
 The two apps, CardiWell and FitSync offer heart screenings and personalised health plans.
 While CancerShield includes various cancer related screening initiatives that monitor and enhance the competitiveness of insurance products, fostering marketability and leading to projected growth.
 Profit from SPWL is expected to grow, and losses from T20 have improved after the program’s implementation.
 For future improvements on pricing strategy, it is recommended that factors such as underwriting class and urban/rural status should be considered in premium pricing to further alleviate ethical concerns.
 Finally, a larger profit margin is recommended to be applied to T20 policies to ensure consistently high growth rates for the implemented health and wellness program.

-# Team Members
-* Aazeen Ashar (z5349309)
-* Divena Rajasundaram (z5363882)
-* Helen Wang (z5364763)
-* Alex Weng (z5308238)
-* Yuhan Zhou (z5361664)

-# Feedback
-Our team sees the value in constantly reviewing our modelling and reporting writing procedures as this is a critical aspect of the actuarial control cycle, hence our team strongly welcomes any feedback, especially any criticism that can be used to iteratively revise our existing procedures.

 <img width="750" alt="image" src="Actuarial.gif">